eicug/eicug.github.io/_content/organization.md

 * Alessandro Bacchetta (Univ. and INFN - Pavia, Italy) - <alessandro.bacchetta@unipv.it>
 * Felix Ringer (YITP, Stony Brook, USA) - <felix.ringer@stonybrook.edu>

+---

+### Collaborative Tools

+The EICUG community currently supports and is using the following collaborative tools:
+* This website
+* Google Groups (mailing lists)
+* Google Calendar
+* Wiki
+* Dropbox
+* GitHub Pages (for software code management and documentation)

+A document management system based on Zenodo is in the works and will be announced when ready.
+If you have questions or need assistance with the EIC Collaborative Tools please contact the coordinator: potekhin_at_bnl.gov.